scalazone/monix/topics/monix-task-foundations/resourcesafety.md

   try reader.readLine() finally reader.close()
 ```

-`try-finally` block will make sure that the `reader` will close even if `readLine()` throws an exception.
+The `try-finally` block makes sure that `reader` is closed, even if `readLine()` throws an exception.

 However, there are some issues with this pattern:
-- If there is an exception thrown, and then there is another exception in the finalizer, one is lost.
+- If an exception is thrown, and then there is another exception in the finalizer, one is lost
-- It does not support asynchronous execution.
+- It does not support asynchronous execution

-Scala comes with [scala.util.Using](https://www.scala-lang.org/API/current/scala/util/Using$.html) that addresses the first issue, but we need to
+Scala comes with [scala.util.Using](https://www.scala-lang.org/API/current/scala/util/Using$.html), which addresses the first issue, but we need to
-look elsewhere if we use asynchronous data types, like Monix Task.
+look elsewhere if we use asynchronous data types, such as Monix `Task`.

 ## bracket

-Monix Task provides a `bracket` method that is meant for resource handling.
+Monix `Task` provides a `bracket` method that is meant for resource handling.

-This how previous examples look like with `bracket`:
+This what the previous examples look like with `bracket`:

 ```scala
 import java.io.*